superjer/tinyc.games/README.md

 # tinyc.games
 Tiny C games you can compile and run RIGHT NOW.

-Tools and libraries are available for making cross-platform C games very easily, but simple examples can be hard to find.
+Tools and libraries are available for making cross-platform C games, but simple examples can be hard to find.

 This project is an example of how you can get started making a game in C that will work on Windows, Mac and Linux.

-For Windows and Linux, we use the Tiny C Compliler (tcc) and for Mac we use clang.

 ## Screens